Incorporating Steam in Your Warm-Up to Enhance Fitness Potential

 Taking a steam bath after a workout has long played a critical role in the exercise recovery programs of many high-performing athletes—for good reason.
 Steam therapy has long been associated with potentially helping to regulate hormones, decrease muscle soreness, and improve cell recovery, among other benefits.

-Now, fitness experts are coming around to the idea of using steam therapy before training.
+Now, fitness experts are coming around to the idea of using a steam room before training.

 It makes perfect sense when you think about it.
 You do a warm-up for a reason.
 Before you exercise, you have to prepare your body.
 Your muscles, connective tissue, and cardiovascular system need to be primed for vigorous physical activity, especially if you do intense functional training like CrossFit, Orange Theory, and boot camp workouts.